In the room now, Zoe C, “I did it! Damned if I didn’t do it. It just kicked in, I didn’t think, just act. Exactly like we talked about.”

 “Two hundred, no financing, cashier’s check.
 The sale will be in a corporate name, I have several empty shells parked for stuff like this, my name doesn’t appear.”

 “I looked around on the web, Barstow is loaded with Mexican restaurants, feel up to chili powder?”

 “Who doesn’t like nachos and frozen margaritas.”

 We settle on Los Domingos, the menu is huge, but we’re in the mood for standards.
 Two house frozen margaritas, and standard nachos, guacamole, sour cream, two cheeses, pico de gallo, skip the beans.
-I ask for chopped jalapeno on the side.
+I ask for the toppings to be served in separate bowls, otherwise the nachos get soggy.
 Nachos are nice and crunchy, perfect with the salt rimmed lime margaritas.